Trevor-Sandoval/Home_Sales/README.md

 AFFILIATION—Affiliated sector of industry

---CLASSIFICATION—Government organization classification
+CLASSIFICATION—Government organization classification

---USE_CASE—Use case for funding
+USE_CASE—Use case for funding

---ORGANIZATION—Organization type
+ORGANIZATION—Organization type

---STATUS—Active status
+STATUS—Active status

---INCOME_AMT—Income classification
+INCOME_AMT—Income classification

---SPECIAL_CONSIDERATIONS—Special considerations for application
+SPECIAL_CONSIDERATIONS—Special considerations for application

---ASK_AMT—Funding amount requested
+ASK_AMT—Funding amount requested

---IS_SUCCESSFUL—Was the money used effectively
+IS_SUCCESSFUL—Was the money used effectively

 Objectives: